AdamJHowell/paho.mqtt.cpp/README.md

 #### Building the Library on Windows

-The build process currently supports a number Windows versions.
+The build process currently supports a number of Windows versions.
 The build process requires the following tools:
   * CMake GUI v3.5 or newer
   * Visual Studio 2015 or newer